SCEBE-Technicians/enucc-tutorials/docs/tutorials/01-hello-world.md

 Hello world!
 ```

-In order to make this more reproducible, we'll put it in a bash script.
+In order to make this more reusable, we'll put it in a bash script.
 A bash script is a file which contains a series of bash commands, just like you would type into the terminal.
 To create a new file using the command line:
 ```
 $ touch hello_world.sh
 ```